 Blood ethanol content (BEC) was measured by administering a dose of 2.0 g/kg (20% ethanol w/v, i.p.).
-Mice were restrained (<2 min) in Plexiglas tubes (Braintree Scientific) and a scalpel was used to make a small nick in the mouse tail.
-Blood was collected in a heparinized capillary tube at 30 and 60 min following the injection.
-The plasma was removed and analyzed for BEC using an Analox-G-5 analyzer (Analox Instruments).
+Mice were restrained (<2 min) in plexiglass tubes (Braintree Scientific, Braintree, MA) and a scalpel was used to make a small nick in the mouse tail.
+Blood was collected in a heparinized capillary tube at 30 and 60 minutes following the injection.
+The plasma was removed and analyzed for BEC using an Analox-G-5 analyzer (Analox Instruments, Lunenbug, MA).